 After visiting Hakodate our next destination in Hokkaido is Lake Toya, renowned for its mesmerizing landscape and natural onsen in the surrounding area.
+You can read our previous Hakodate (Part 1).

 Lake Tōya is a 10 kilometers in diameter volcanic caldera lake in Shikotsu-Toya National Park.
 Interesting fact to know Lake Toya is one of the few lakes that never ices in winter and 2nd most transparent lake in Japan.